RPinero-20/profile-card-component-main/README.md

 I focused on using and organizing grid templates to get a business card organized and visible on different devices.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [W3School](https://w3schools.com/) - Nothing more to tell you about this page, there are all about HTML and CSS.